 Public procurement is the process whereby public authorities purchase equipment and services from the commercial sector.
-Pre-commercial procurement is a special form of public procurement which is adapted to research and innovation: public authorities in a step-by-step process select organisations which offer to carry out research and innovation activities.
+Pre-commercial procurement (PCP) is a special form of public procurement which is adapted to research and innovation: public authorities in a step-by-step process select organisations which offer to carry out research and innovation activities.
 After a first early prototyping stage, a reduced group of finalists is retained to deliver the final prototypes.
 Based on the outcome, then a commercial procurement phase starts.

 Process and timeline